With additions and revisions by Ricky Derisz

 2. Focus on the problem – not the person

-There is no need to character assassinate or name call, said Mor.
+There is no need to character assassinate or name-call.
 Statements like, “you are just like your mother” or “you’re pathetic” will only put your partner on the defensive creating a circular argument that never addresses your initial concern.
 Imagine standing side-by-side with your partner, as both of you look head-on at the problem as an “external” entity.

 3. Validate and acknowledge